crystall1nedev/Nora-EFI/README.md

-# Nora-EFI
+# Nora EFI and device configuration
-Backups of the EFI for my main rig
+**This repository is used to back up the EFI folder for Nora**, which is my main AMD64 build.

+## Quick specifications
 | Hardware | Model |
 | --- | --- |
 | Motherboard | MSI B550 MPG GAMING PLUS |